 February 15, 1891: A Methodist mission is opened on Peking Street in the heart of the new Chinatown.
-One of its activities is to provide English lessons for the district's children, and anyone else who wishes to participate.
+One of its activities is to provide English lessons for the district's children, participate.

-1894: The formation of a Chi-1886-7: Though a number of nese-language school on Water ruffians with a spectacular display of martial arts abilities.
-In the months that followed, he performed a number of other heroic acts in the community, never seeking any form of recompense for his deeds.
+1894: The formation of a Chi-1886-7: Though a number of nese-language school on Water locals see the fire as an opportu- Street, funded by CABS, marks ompense for his deeds.
 Although he lived the simple life of a day laborer, he soon found himself teaching self-defense techniques to several of the neighborhood's younger adults.
 The CABS applauded Li's bravery publicly, but behind closed doors the Wing Chao seethed at the threat he posed to its control.
 Fortunately, the problem seemed to be taken out of its hands that autumn when Marshal Lincoln arrested Li for assaulting the son of one of San Angelo's civic leaders.
 Although Li escaped from jail before standing trial, he also fled from San Angelo.